2023 Best Nursing Schools in New York

 The average amount in student loans that nursing majors at Wagner take out is $27,000.
 This translates to an average monthly loan payment of $495, based on a 10-year repayment plan.

 New York University landed the #11 spot in the 2023 rankings for the best nursing programs.
-Located in the large city of New York, NYU is a private not-for-profit college with a fairly large student population.
+Located in the large city of New York, NYU is a private not-for-profit college with a very large student population.

 On average, nursing graduates from NYU take out $25,380 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $732, assuming that the borrower is on a 10-year repayment plan.